XoopsLanguages/XoopsLanguages/XoopsLanguages/danish/core/2.3.1_utf8/htdocs/cache/readme.txt

-Bibeholdt for bagudkompatilitet.
+Just kept for backward compat.
-Det anbefales, at pege på mappen til xoops_data/caches/smarty_cache/ med symlink.
+It is recommended to point the folder to xoops_data/caches/smarty_cache/ with symlink.